btwooton/btwooton.github.io/projects/shaka-scheme.md

 I have been team leader and lead developer of the core systems task group since I joined this project in Spring 2017.
 My primary development tasks and accomplishments have included the following:

 <ul>
-  <li>Implementing the base classes for numeric datatypes, including the initial scaffolding for the <a href="https://en.wikipedia.org/wiki/Numerical_tower">full numeric tower</a> required by R7RS.</li>
+  <li>Implementing the base classes for numeric data types, including the initial scaffolding for the <a href="https://en.wikipedia.org/wiki/Numerical_tower">full numeric tower</a> required by R7RS.</li>
   <li>Implementing a Heap Virtual Machine as the core evaluation machine driving the interpreter.</li>
   <li>Implementing core language constructs including stack frames, closures, and first-class continuations.</li>
   <li>Overseeing development of the compiler which complements the VM as part of the evaluation mechanism.</li>